How to successfully use forms in lead marketing

 - Collect important data

 A lead generation form will allow you to accomplish the most important aspect of a lead generation strategy: collect leads.
 However, once again, quantity is not the most important aspect, quality is.

-For a lead form to be effective, the information you obtain should be useful.
+The information you obtain should be useful for a lead form to be effective.
 Contact information (preferably email) is essential.
 You can’t reach customers without their contact information.